tmmss1-iscte/WiFiSniffer/README.md

 ***NOTE:*** The sniffer will only start sniffing if there are at least two wireless interfaces on the sniffer, which means that there is at least one external Wi-Fi dongle connected to the Raspberry Pi.
 This mechanism was implemented to allow the normal operation of the Raspberry Pi when no Wi-Fi dongle is connected to it, which sometimes was intended during the test phase of this project.

 ### Crontab
-As the sniffer was designed to autonomously perform all its tasks since its boot, the crontab utility can be used to execute the 'main.py' script on the sniffer boot.
+As the sniffer was designed to autonomously perform all its tasks since its boot, instead of executing the 'main.py' script manually, the crontab utility can be used for this purpose.

 For this, load the 'crontab.txt' file to crontab using the following command: ```crontab crontab.txt```.
 This will replace the current crontab file with the 'crontab.txt', in which the last line has a task to run the 'main.py' script on the sniffer boot.